uos3/obc-firmware/docs/standards/sws.md

 float angular_rate_rads = angular_change_rad / sample_time_s;
 ```
 Long comments are not to be discouraged.
 If you need a paragraph to explain why
-you're doing something it's likely a very complicated and should be explained
+you're doing something it's likely a very complicated procedure and should be
-in depth so that:
+explained in depth so that:

 1. You can check you're doing the right thing
 2. Other people can verify that the code is doing what it's supposed to as a